yannbolliger/rust-stainless-thesis-report/rust_type_classes_report.md

 }
 ```

-There is much more one can do with references.
-For example, the problem of
-borrow-checking the spec expressions is less severe because most functions that
+Additionally, the problem of borrow-checking the spec expressions becomes less
-only read an object now only need a reference to it.
-Hence, many specs that
+severe because functions that only read an object can now take a reference
-needed multiple attributes can be written as a boolean expression.
-Any layer of
-referencing is allowed.
+instead of consuming it.
+Hence, many specs that needed multiple attributes can
+be written as a single boolean expression.
+Any layer of referencing is allowed.

 ```{.rust caption="Taking a double reference as argument."}
 fn dont_consume(option: &IntOption) -> bool {}